ehmicky/modern-errors/docs/plugins.md

 _Type_: `(options, full) => options`

 Normalize and return the plugin's `options`.
-Required to use them.
+Required to use plugin `options`.

-If `options` is invalid, an `Error` should be thrown.
+If `options` are invalid, an `Error` should be thrown.
 The error message is automatically prepended with `Invalid "${plugin.name}" options:`.
 Regular [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)s should be thrown, as opposed to using `modern-errors` itself.